ST1 Clinical Radiology - Interview

 Hints and tips for the selection day and example questions

-As a general overview it is important to remember that once you have passed the hurdle of the SRA and been offered an interview, your interview score becomes a much more important factor for final job offer ranking.
-The interview is the main decision making tool in recruitment.
-Therefore, being thoroughly prepared for the interview is the single most important element in your journey to radiology, especially with rising competition ratios.
+Once you have passed the hurdle of the SRA and been offered an interview, it is important to remember that your interview score now becomes the main decision making tool in recruitment.
+This means your performance at interview is the main factor for final job offer ranking, therefore being thoroughly prepared for the interview is the single most important element in your journey to radiology, especially with rising competition ratios.

-- There are 2 interview stations, each lasting 10 minutes, and a preparation station
+- There are 2-3 interview stations, each lasting approximately 10 minutes, and a preparation station

-- There are 2 interviewers (+/- an external examiner) on each station and they each mark you separately
+- There are 2 interviewers (+/- an external examiner or observer) on each station and they each mark you separately

 The format of this station has changed in recent years and is likely to change again next year so it is difficult to prepare for this.
 Here are some of the tasks candidates have been asked to do in the recent past: